Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Results

-To calculate the two-colour spectra $S_{D,O}(\omega,\nu)$, we must accurately capture the influence of exciton--phonon coupling on the emitted fields $E_{D,O}(\omega)$.
-Perturbative Markovian treatments, such as the time-convolutionless master equation technique, are known to fail~\cite{Kaer2013,PhysRevB.87.081308}, while non-Markovian extensions of the quantum regression theorem have had limited success~\cite{PhysRevB.90.035312,mccutcheon2015optical}.
-Numerically exact approaches, based on exact diagonalisation~\cite{Kaer2013,PhysRevB.87.081308} or non-equilibrium Green's functions techniques~\cite{Grange2016} have been used, though these provide limited insight into the underlying physical processes involved, and only in rare cases give analytic expressions.
-We adopt a polaron transform approach, used in conjunction with formally solving the Heisenberg equations of motion for the emitted fields.
-This allows for the dominant non-perturbative non-Markovian phonon influence to be included, and also permits us to derive explicit analytic expressions in relevant regimes which elucidate the interplay between the Purcell and Frank--Condon factors and trade-offs between efficiency and indistinguishability.

-To proceed we apply the polaron transformation~\cite{1367-2630-12-11-113042,Roy2011,nazir2015modelling,PhysRevB.92.205406} to the total Hamiltonian, defined by the unitary $\mathcal{U} = \ket{0}\bra{0} + \ket{X}\bra{X} B_+$ with $\smash{B_\pm = \exp[\pm\sum_k \nu_k^{-1}g_k(b_k^\dagger - b_k)]}$.
-This leads to a displaced representation of the phonon environment, in which the lattice configurations corresponding to the ground and excited QD state form the natural basis.
-We identify the Frank--Condon factor as the thermal expectation value of the lattice displacement operator:
+To overcome these difficulties, we adopt a polaron transform approach, used in conjunction with formally solving the Heisenberg equations of motion for the emitted fields.
+This allows the dominant non-perturbative non-Markovian phonon influence to be included, and permits us to derive analytic expressions in relevant regimes which elucidate the interplay between the Purcell and Franck--Condon factors, and trade-offs between efficiency and indistinguishability.
+Full details of the polaron transformation are given in the Supplementary information, though the central idea is to apply a displacement to the phonon mode operators dependent on the QD state, $b_k\to b_k-\ketbra{X}{X}g_k/\nu_k$, as this removes the original exciton--phonon coupling from the Hamiltonian~\cite{1367-2630-12-11-113042,Roy2011,nazir2015modelling,PhysRevB.92.205406,Iles-Smith:16}.
+Unitarity of the mode displacement means that the QD states must transform as $\ket{0}\to\ket{0}$ and $\ket{X}\to B_+\ket{X}$ with $\smash{B_+ = \exp[\sum_k \nu_k^{-1}g_k(b_k^\dagger - b_k)]}$, and we can identify $B_+$ as the operator achieving the necessary displacement of the lattice associated with the presence of an exciton.
+The Franck--Condon factor is then the thermal expectation value of this lattice displacement operator: